English as A Second Language Classes Volunteer Opportunities Cultural Programs How to Register for Classes and Programs FAQ

 We are currently looking for ongoing volunteers to teach ESL.
 If you’re interested in one-time opportunities, please visit the Parks, Recreation and Cultural Resources Volunteer Program page.

 Do you have ESL classes for children?

-We do not offer ESL proficiency classes for children.
-ESL children are not required to have English language proficiency to participate in our overall Parks, Recreation and Cultural Resources programming.
+We do not offer ESL classes for children.
+English language proficiency is not a requirement to participate in our overall Parks, Recreation and Cultural Resources programming.
 We encourage you to look at the resources and programs for youth (ages 6-11) and teens (ages 12-18).
 You can also find more information about age-specific program opportunities in the Leisure Ledger.